FINANCIAL CONFLICTS OF INTEREST

 1.0 Employee Responsibilities

-1.1 All University full-time faculty members are responsible for completing a financial conflict of interest disclosure form annually and for completing an updated disclosure form within 30 days of a change in status.
+1.1 All University full-time faculty members, research scientists and librarians are responsible for completing a financial conflict of interest disclosure form annually and for completing an updated disclosure form within 30 days of a change in status.
 The form requires reporting Significant Financial Interests as defined above.
 All investigators on externally-funded projects – including post-doctoral associates, students, staff, collaborators at other institutions, and subcontractors – must also complete disclosures when required by sponsors.
 Electronic disclosure is available via the ORI website at http://www.usm.edu/research/financial-conflict-interest.

 1.2 When external sponsors require training in Financial Conflicts of Interest, as is the case for PHS-funded projects, all investigators on such projects must complete the training prior to expenditure of grant funds.
 The training modules are part of the University’s Research and Scholarly Integrity Assurance Program (formerly RCR), coordinated by the Office of Research Integrity.
 FCOI training must be completed every four years.